YordanovDY/cinema-e-ticket/README.md

 Welcome to the Cinema Electronic Ticket (E-Ticket) Application repository!
 This project is designed to provide users with a seamless experience for browsing movies, booking tickets, and managing their cinema visits—all from the convenience of their devices.

 ## Features
+### Guests:
-- Everyone can browse movies and check for upcoming projections.
+- can browse movies and check for upcoming projections;
+- can navigate through base pages - home, prices, about;

+### Users:
-- Logged in users can view available seats and choose the perfect spot for their viewing experience.
+- can view available seats and buy tickets;
-- Users can purchase tickets at any time of the day and access them by their mobile device at check-in.
-- Managers can add movies, create schedule and organize the screen halls.
-They can also read messages sent through the contact form.
+- can write to the administrator via the contact form;

+### Managers:
+- can add, update, delete movies (update and delete only if he is the author);
+- can add, update, delete screen halls;
+- can create a screening schedule for existing movies;

+### Admins:
-- The administrator has the powers of a manager and can change some of the text and images in static web pages.
-The administrator can also register manager accounts.
+- has the powers of a manager, but also can update and delete all movies;
+- can read messages sent through the contact form;
+- Can modify some text and images on static web pages.
+(Note: Only the buttons for this feature are currently visible; functionality is not implemented yet.);
+- Can create manager accounts.
+(Note: Only the button for this feature is currently visible; functionality is not implemented yet.);

 ## Technologies Used
 - Frontend: Angular 18